By Bill Kovarik

 Yet this is exactly what happened.
 And the fallacy animated US policy in the Middle East for decades.
 Why?

-To begin with, the issue is (prepare yourself) highly technical.
+To begin with, the issue is technical.
 A “proven” oil reserve is not the opposite of an “unproven” reserve.
-That’s a false dichotomy, and although it seems natural enough, it’s quite misleading to see it that way because oil fields that are not proven are often well characterized by seismic tests and sample drilling.
+That’s a false dichotomy, and although it seems natural enough.
+But it’s quite misleading because oil fields that are not proven are often well characterized by seismic tests and sample drilling.